rovin99/Distributed-Lock-Manager/ADVANCED_TESTING.md

 Detailed logs for each server and client can be found in the `logs/` directory after running the tests.

+## File Operation Rollback on Lease Expiry

+The DLM now includes a feature to handle partial appends when a client's lease expires.
+This addresses a potential data consistency issue:

+**Problem Scenario:**
+1. Client C1 acquires a lock with token T1
+2. C1 appends 'A' to a file, but then pauses (e.g., during garbage collection)
+3. The lease for the lock expires
+4. Without a rollback mechanism, the file would contain the partial 'A' operation
+5. Server grants the lock to Client C2
+6. C2 appends 'B' twice (resulting in file content "ABB")
+7. C1 resumes, its append operation fails the token check
+8. C1 re-acquires the lock with a new token T3 and appends 'A' twice
+9. The file ends up containing "ABBAA" (with unintended 'A' at the beginning)

+**Implemented Solution:**
+1. The FileManager now tracks all file operations performed with specific lock tokens
+2. When a lock lease expires, the LockManager notifies the FileManager through a callback
+3. The FileManager rolls back any operations performed with the expired token
+4. In the scenario above:
+   - C1's initial 'A' is rolled back when T1 expires
+   - If C2's lease also expires naturally, its 'BB' operations would be rolled back too
+   - If C2 explicitly releases the lock, its operations remain
+   - C1's new operations with token T3 remain as long as the lock is held

+This implementation ensures that when a client loses its lock due to lease expiry, any file operations it performed with that lock token are rolled back, maintaining data consistency.
+This prevents "orphaned" operations from clients that lost their locks during execution.

+Note that this is a different approach than traditional database transactions - rather than using a two-phase commit protocol, this solution uses token-based operation tracking and rollback.
+This approach is simpler to implement and provides adequate safety for the distributed lock manager use case.

 ## Troubleshooting

 If you encounter port conflicts when running tests (e.g., "address already in use"), the cleanup function should automatically handle this, but you can also manually kill processes: